mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 }
 ```

 The converter will throw an exception if the input amount is `null` or negative.
 Let's think about the converter as an external library that we can't change.
-We can use the `mapCatching` function to convert the salary of a job from USD to EUR, handling the fact that the conversion can fail throwing an exception:
+We can use the `mapCatching` function to convert the salary of a job from USD to EUR, handling the fact that the conversion can fail, throwing an exception:

 ```kotlin
 fun getSalaryInEur(jobId: JobId): Result<Double> =